cavalen/vlab-azure/README.md

 ```
 <br />

-If you already have an Azure Account and get a 403 error like this:
+If you already have an Azure Account and get a 403 error like this, You need to add a **Contributor Role** to your Registered Application in Azure.
 ```
 fatal: [localhost]: FAILED! => {"changed": false, "msg": "Error checking for existence of name vLAB-student - 403 Client Error:
 Forbidden for url: https://management.azure.com/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/vLAB-student?api-version=2017-05-10"}

 ```
-You need to add a **Contributor Role** to your Registered Application in Azure.

 ### Playbooks Description: